 2. Society: Prevalence of abortion is higher in poor countries.
-Women who are unable to support or care his child may consider abortion.
-On the other hand, women who are victims of incest or rape experience social stigma which sometimes lead to abortion decision.
+Women who are unable to support or care their child may consider abortion.
+On the other hand, women who are victims of incest or rape experience social stigma which sometimes leads to the abortion decision.

 3. Maternal or Fetal Health: Abortion can be performed due to medical reasons.
 Children with birth defects and serious medical problems can be subject to medical abortion.
 Certain illness such as cancer can endanger woman’s health, thus termination of pregnancy may be needed.

 Types of Abortion